ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/opt.md

 A wide range of optimisation schemes has been designed for dealing with optimisation problems.
 These optimisation schemes can be classified using different taxonomies.
-The classification proposed in [328] is considered and exposed herein.
-It differentiates between  *exact algorithms* and *approximate algorithms*.
+One of the most frequently used differentiates between  *exact algorithms* and *approximate algorithms*.
 In order to use this classification, some notions regarding complexity theory are first given in this section.
 Among the approximate algorithms, *meta-heuristics* emerge as general optimisation